Skip to content

 Recommendation

 If you are an iGaming operator: do nothing direct with Banking Circle.
 Use this page to understand which of your PSPs settle through it (likely Paysafe and Nuvei, possibly Checkout.com and PPRO), and factor that into how you think about settlement speed, AML risk and back-up plans.
-If you are a PSP or fintech evaluating settlement banks: Banking Circle goes onto your shortlist alongside ClearBank, Currencycloud, Modulr and Clear Junction — the right choice depends on your currency mix, your compliance maturity, and whether stablecoin settlement matters now or in two years.
+If you are a PSP or fintech evaluating settlement banks: Banking Circle goes onto your shortlist alongside ClearBank, Currencycloud, Modulr and Clear Junction, with the right choice depending on your currency mix, your compliance maturity, and whether stablecoin settlement matters now or in two years.
 Updated May 2026.

 Pros

 • CASP licence under EU MiCA granted 15 April 2026, enabling regulated stablecoin settlement on USDC, USDG and its own EURI.
-Pairs the stablecoin rails with a full banking licence — a combination only one or two EU institutions currently hold.
+It pairs the stablecoin rails with a full banking licence, a combination only one or two EU institutions currently hold.
 ClearBank Europe is the nearest peer (AFM CASP, April 2026).
 Useful for PSPs adding crypto on/off-ramps.

 • Native ISO 20022 throughout. pain.001.001.03 for credit transfers, camt.053 for end-of-day statements.
-ISO 20022 is becoming the global payments-messaging baseline through 2026-2028 — Banking Circle has been on it from launch, which avoids the migration pain hitting many legacy banks right now.
+ISO 20022 is becoming the global payments-messaging baseline through 2026-2028, and Banking Circle has been on it from launch, which avoids the migration pain hitting many legacy banks right now.

-• Public client roster of Stripe, Paysafe, Nuvei, PPRO, Checkout.com, Airwallex, Alibaba, Paymentsense and Novalnet.
+• A public client roster of Stripe, Paysafe, Nuvei, PPRO, Checkout.com, Airwallex, Alibaba, Paymentsense and Novalnet.
 That list is harder to assemble than any marketing claim.
 If a payments business of that scale picks a settlement bank, the diligence has been done.

 Cons